 PAPER Dealignment Meets Cleavage Theory (APSA 2017)

-|NEW PAPER Cleavage Theory Meets Europe’s Crises: Lipset, Rokkan, and Transnational Cleavage, by Liesbet Hooghe & Gary Marks.
-Forthcoming in Journal of European Public Policy.
+PUBLICATION Cleavage Theory Meets Europe’s Crises: Lipset, Rokkan, and the Transnational Cleavage.
+Journal of European Public Policy, online first

-From 2010 to 2015 Gary Marks and I were leading an ERC-funded project on the causes and consequences of multilevel governance, which is summarized in five books to be published by Oxford University Press.
-Two have been published: Measuring Regional Authority: A Postfunctionalist Theory of Governance, Vol. I (OUP, 2016), Community, Scale and Regional Governance: A Postfunctionalist Theory of Governance, Vol. II (OUP, 2016).
-The third is in press: Measuring International Authority: A Postfunctionalist Theory of Governance, Vol. III (OUP, 2017).
-Volume I and Volume II are available until the end of March 2017 at a 30% discount.
-Please click here to check out.
+From 2010 to 2015, Gary Marks and I were leading an ERC-funded project on the causes and consequences of multilevel governance.
+It is summarized in five books published by Oxford University Press.
+Two are out: Measuring Regional Authority: A Postfunctionalist Theory of Governance, Vol. I (OUP, 2016), Community, Scale and Regional Governance: A Postfunctionalist Theory of Governance, Vol. II (OUP, 2016).
+The third is in press: Measuring International Authority: A Postfunctionalist Theory of Governance, Vol. III (OUP, August 2017).

 If you have difficulty navigating this website, try using Microsoft edge.